Realtor Google review excerpt

 | Timeline | Can be flexible | Depends on market and buyer financing |

-| Certainty | Based on direct buyer review | Subject to inspection, appraisal, loan, and buyer behavior |
+| Certainty | Based on direct buyer due diligence | Subject to inspection, appraisal, loan, and buyer behavior |

 | Best for | Repairs, vacancy, probate, tenants, urgency | Retail-ready homes with time to market |